 [Ed. note: apparently, not only should you not stand next to someone smoking, but you shouldn't even walk through a place where someone has smoked, ever.
 Cancel my next trip to Paris, please.]

-story imageNew research (abstract) suggests that those in higher-level positions are more likely to make decisions that value security over privacy, and be more determined to carry out those decisions.
+more likely to make decisions that value security over privacy, and be more determined to carry out those decisions.
 In one experiment, people who were appointed supervisors showed a significant increase in their concern for security.
 The researchers also found that participants who were assigned a worker-level status expressed higher concern for privacy, but not significantly higher.

 We find that a high-status assignment significantly increases security concerns.
 This effect is observable for two predefined sub-dimensions of security (i.e., personal and societal concerns) as well as for the composite measure.
 We find only weak support for an increase in the demand for privacy with a low-status manipulation.